2019 Monaco ePrix

-The 2019 Monaco ePrix (formally the 2019 Monaco E-Prix) was a Formula E electric car race held at the Circuit de Monaco on 11 May 2019.
+The 2019 Monaco ePrix was a Formula E electric car race held at the Circuit de Monaco on 11 May 2019.
 It was the ninth race of the 2018–19 Formula E season and the third edition of the event.

 Report

 Background

 The Monaco ePrix was confirmed to be returning to the Formula E calendar on 4 November 2018.
 It was the first time the race was held since 2017 as the event is held biennially, alternating with the Historic Grand Prix of Monaco.
 Originally, series founder and CEO Alejandro Agag had wanted to upgrade to using the full size Circuit de Monaco instead of the shorter version used in 2017 and 2015 centred around the Rainier III Nautical Stadium.
 However, plans for this fell through when the FIA objected to it in September 2018.

 Going into the weekend, Virgin Racing's Robin Frijns lead the championship with 81 points, a 1 point lead over Techeetah's André Lotterer with BMW Andretti's António Félix da Costa down in 3rd with 70 points.
 In the team's standings, Techeetah lead with 142 points followed behind by Envision Virgin with 135 and defending constructors champions, Audi Sport Abt Schaeffler down in 3rd with 129.